 New Jersey has about 2,000 acres of farmland dedicated to growing wine grapes, and that is steadily increasing.

-Hampered by a post-Prohibition law that permitted only one winery per million residents, a Farm Winery Act was put into place in 1981 allowing for more wineries.
+Hampered by a post-Prohibition law that permitted only one winery per million residents, a Farm Winery Act was put into place in 1981 allowing for more wineries in New Jersery.
 Now there are over 50 wineries and that number continues to grow each year as does the quality of New Jersey wine.

 WHERE TO SIP

-With 50+ wineries, New Jersey has a lot to sip.
+With more than 50 wineries in New Jersey, there is a lot to sip.

 We’ve shared the best NJ wineries for your grape escape.